afcarl/introduction-to-nhw/slides.md

 --

-"I am Ariel Rokem; I am a data scientist at the University of Washington, in Seattle; I know how to analyze diffusion MRI data"
+"I am Ariel Rokem; I am a data scientist at the University of Washington, in Seattle; I enjoy analyzing diffusion MRI data; I am interested in learning more about Javascript"